finki-hub/finki-chat-bot/README.md

 # FINKI Chat Bot

 RAG chat bot for the [`FCSE Students`](https://discord.gg/finki-studenti-810997107376914444) Discord server, powered by [LangChain](https://github.com/langchain-ai/langchain) and [FastAPI](https://github.com/fastapi/fastapi).
 Uses [PostgreSQL](https://github.com/postgres/postgres) and [pgvector](https://github.com/pgvector/pgvector) for keeping documents.
-Has support for multiple LLMs.
+Has support for many LLMs.

-It currently works on a dataset of documents (FAQ) by conditionally injecting them in the context if they are related to the prompt.
+It currently works on a dataset of documents (FAQ).
+It is planned to support other types of data as well.

 ## Services